Jonathan Ruvalcaba

-Jonathan Ruvalcaba (born 1 March 1991 in Mexico City) is a Mexican-born Dominican diver.
+José Jonathan Ruvalcaba Peralta (born 1 March 1991) is a diver.
+Born in Mexico, he represents the Dominican Republic internationally and competed for his country of birth in the past.
 He won a bronze medal representing Mexico during the 2015 Pan American Games and silver at the 2014 Central American and Caribbean Games.
 He also went to the 2009, 2011 and 2015 World Aquatics Championships representing Mexico.

 In 2019, he chose to represent the Dominican Republic in international competitions.

 Personal life

 Ruvalcava is from Mexico City but trains, lives and represented León, Guanajuato before moving to the Dominican Republic.
 He confessed that he was inspired by Mexican diver and Olympic medalist Fernando Platas and his mother, who used to run marathons.
 His nicknamed Pato (Duck) and live and trains in León, Guanajuato with his coach Francisco Ruedas.
 He is married to a Dominican.

 Career

 Early career

 He started diving at five years old and when he was eight he went to his first national championship and was junior national bronze medalist in 2006.